 Special thanks to all of the citizen scientists who have taken part in a past project.
 You’re contributions have made a positive impact in our community and have allowed us to better understand our local species of plants and animals.

-The 2019 Border BioBlitz took place over the first weekend of March 2019 along the U.S. - Mexico border.
-Observation groups ran from the Pacific Ocean off the coast of San Diego through the Gulf of Mexico, off the coast of Texas.
-The Nat, ran observation areas and helped facilitate a Marine survey at Border Field State Park on Saturday, March 2.
+The Border BioBlitz is a binational effort to document the natural beauty of our borderlands.
+It takes place in the early spring along the U.S. - Mexico border.
+Observation groups run from the Pacific Ocean off the coast of San Diego through the Gulf of Mexico, off the coast of Texas.
+The Nat, runs observation areas and helps facilitate a Marine survey at Border Field State Park.
+Check our website in January every year to learn how you can take part.

 April 26-29, 2019